 Whenever you’re designing learning, keep this mind: you want to teach employees how to do the work in the environment in which they’re going to do the work.
 When learning is authentic, it automatically becomes more relevant and applicable to the learner and their role, thus creating training that sticks.

-For more information on designing authentic learning and many other cutting edge instructional design topics, check out our Virtual Classroom Designer Certificate course by clicking on the graphic below.
+For more information on designing authentic learning and many other cutting edge instructional design topics, check out our Virtual Classroom Design Mastery Series certificate course by clicking on the graphic below.